Watch 600+ videos on our YouTube channel!

 Center of Speech and Communication

-Third Eye Chakra Musical Sounds
+Third Eye Chakra Instruments

 The third eye is connected to piano music.
 The complexity and expressiveness of the piano relates well to the qualities of the third eye.
 The piano is a fairly recent invention, evolving from the plucked harpsichord around 1700AD.
 This invention was largely the work of Bartolomeo Cristofori in Padua, Italy.